anujthakur1/CProgramming082/README.md

    - Team Members
    - Project Description
    - Instructions to run the project
-   - Any additional information or notes
+   - Any additional information or notes (Like PRESENTATION and PROPOSAL if possible)